cannam/repoint/README.md

 control system, then for the moment you will have to remove any existing checkout of that library by hand first.

+### Re-running Repoint from a build system when something changes

+When a Repoint update or install process completes, Repoint touches an (empty) checkpoint file called `.repoint.point` in the project root directory.
+You can use this to check whether Repoint should be run: if `.repoint.point` is missing, or is older than either `repoint-project.json` or `repoint-lock.json`, then `repoint install` should be run before the build can complete.

+A Makefile or other build system can include a rule to check this and run `repoint install` automatically, with some caveats:

+ * If the build system reads recursive build files or dependencies from the external library directories, then the build system will itself need to be re-run after Repoint has installed the libraries;

+ * Repoint is a developer tool, not an end-user tool: if your code is intended to be built by people who are not active developers of it, then it should be packaged in a way that does not require running Repoint to build it (for example using `repoint archive`).

+Repoint supports a `--directory` option to tell it which directory is the project root, for use when being invoked from a build script in a different directory (for example in a shadow-build configuration).

 ### Limitations when checking libraries out using Subversion

 Libraries checked out from a Subversion repository are in basic cases